Herbal Medicines that Treat Enlarged Prostate

 Lab tests confirm Turmeric effectiveness

-This isn’t the first study that has indicated curcumin’s ability to treat enlarge prostate.
+This isn’t the first study that has indicated curcumin’s ability to treat enlarged prostate.
 A study from the Seoul National University College of Medicine found that curcumin inhibited hypoxia-inducible factor 1alpha (HIF-1alpha) in both animal and human prostrate cell tests.
 This inhibition resulted in a reduction of inflammation – hyperplasia – among the prostate cells.
-This in turn mediated epithelial-mesenchymal transition (EMT) markers, directly related to inflammation.
+This, in turn, mediated epithelial-mesenchymal transition (EMT) markers, directly related to inflammation.

 Other Herbs show efficacy for BPH

 Other plants and herbs that have been reported to decrease BPH symptoms include:

 • Rye pollen (Secale cereale)